xvik/gradle-quality-plugin/README.md

 Features:
 * Adds extra javac lint options to see more warnings
 * Complete console output for all quality plugins
-* Html report for all plugins (xsl used for checkstyle and findbugs)
+* Html and xml reports for all plugins (custom xsl used for findbugs html report because it can't generate both xml and html reports)
 * Zero configuration by default: provided opinionated configs will make it work out of the box
 * Task to copy default configs for customization
+* Grouping tasks to run registered quality plugins for exact source set (e.g. checkQualityMain)

 ### Setup